pieroproietti/penguins-eggs/README.md

 ## Development
-I build and test penguins-eggs-ts on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to  create/destroy a lot of virtual PCs with different configurations: one or more net cards, processor, memory and so on.
+I build and test penguins-eggs on a customized version of [Proxmox VE](https://pve.proxmox.com/wiki/Main_Page) who let me to  create/destroy a lot of virtual PCs with different configurations: one or more net cards, processor, memory and so on.
 It is easy to have, install Debian Stretch